Filemon “Phil” Carrillo

 - Research Assistant to Global Competition Professor of Law and Policy, William E. Kovacic

-- President, Phi Alpha Delta Law Fraternity International
+- o President, Pre-law chapter of Phi Alpha Delta Law Fraternity International

 - U.S. District Court (Central District of California)